jumejume1/arduino-CANBUS/README.md

 # arduino-CANBUS
-MCP2515 CAN BUS Module with Arduino | Arduino CAN Tutorial Seeed Arduino CAN  Library https://github.com/Seeed-Studio/Seeed_Arduino_CAN
+MCP2515 CAN BUS Module with Arduino | Arduino CAN Tutorial<br>
+Seeed Arduino CAN  Library<br>
+https://github.com/Seeed-Studio/Seeed_Arduino_CAN
 <br>
 <br>